bingomanatee/wonderlandlabs-monorepo/packages/forest2/README.md

 The notes list in forest and that in individual trees are distinct and unrelated; tree notes will include the name of the tree.

+# What can you put in a tree?

+Forest puts no limit on what a tree can store.
+That being said - _simple values_ make the best candidate for a tree.
+As a rule of thumb if it can be processed by JSON.stringify, or is a
+Map of things that are "stringifiable" and keyed by strings or numbers.

+Class instances, functions, DOM fragments all are not good candidates for Tree storage; its best to find some other way of storing these things such as keeping them in a seperate map and referring to them with ID numbers/strings.

+Objects and arrays are valid, but ideally are not deeply nested or overlong.

 # Collections

 An collection is a "class that uses Forest".
 It can add, manipulate and filter